browserengineering/book/book/animations.md

 [compositing]: https://en.wikipedia.org/wiki/Compositing

-To explain compositing, we'll need to think about our browser's display tree.
+To explain compositing, we'll need to think about our browser's display list.
 Printing it is going to require similar code in every display command, so let's give a new `DisplayItem` superclass to display commands.
 This makes it easy to create default behavior that's overridden for specific display commands.
 For example, we can make